 Subway station circulation elements and control areas were analyzed for the 96th Street-Lexington Avenue station and the 96th Street-Second Avenue station for the weekday AM and PM peak hours.
 Subway line-haul (No.6 line) and bus line-hauls were also evaluated for the same peak periods.
 In the 2023 With Action condition, the proposed project would potentially result in a significant adverse subway stairway impact at the S4 stairway at the 96th Street-Lexington Avenue station during the weekday AM peak hour.
-Discussions with NYCT are underway to identify mitigation measures.
-If no feasible mitigation measures are found, the identified significant adverse stairway impact would be unmitigated.
+Discussions with NYCT are underway to identify mitigation measures- and will continue.
+In addition, ECF intends to conduct future monitoring based on the completion and occupancy of the proposed project.
+If nosuch monitoring confirms that the projected stairway impact would occur and the discussions with NYCT do not identify any feasible mitigation measures- are found, the identified significant adverse stairway impact would be unmitigated.